-If you are a state prisoner and you present a habeas claim to the federal court that has not been presented to the state court, your claim may be in "procedural default," and the federal court will be barred from hearing your claim.
-If you are a federal prisoner and include a claim in your habeas petition that was not a part of your direct appeal to a federal court of appeals, your claim may be in procedural default.
-As a federal prisoner, you can avoid procedural default by raising every habeas claim in your direct appeal.
-In some circumstances, you may be required to have raised the claims at your trial (for example, by making appropriate objections) to be able to raise the claims in your direct appeal.
-State prisoners can avoid procedural default by raising every claim in state court.
-In many cases, state prisoners will be required to have raised claims at trial, through motions or objections, in order to raise the claims on direct review.
-State prisoners must be certain to raise all claims in all state collateral proceedings, too.
+If you are a person incarcerated in state custody and you present a habeas claim to the federal court that has not been presented to the state court, your claim may be in "procedural default," and the federal court will be barred from hearing your claim.
+If you are a person incarcerated in federal custody and include a claim in your habeas petition that was not a part of your direct appeal to a federal court of appeals, your claim may be in procedural default.
+As a person incarcerated in federal custody, you can avoid procedural default by raising every habeas claim in your direct appeal.
+In some circumstances, you may be required to have raised the claims at your trial (for example, by making dismissed, resolved in state court, and then re-added to the pending federal court claims that were already exhausted).